bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What is a self closing tag?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-In HTML5 it is not strictly necessary to close certain HTML tags.
-The tags that aren&apos;t required to have specific closing tags are called “self closing” tags.
+<p>In HTML5 it is not strictly necessary to close certain HTML tags.
+The tags that aren&apos;t
+required to have specific closing tags are called “self closing” tags.</p>

-An example of a self closing tag is something like a line break (&lt;br /&gt;) or the meta tag (&lt;meta&gt;).
-This means that the following are both acceptable:
+<p>An example of a self closing tag is something like a line break (&lt;br /&gt;) or the meta tag
+(&lt;meta&gt;).
+This means that the following are both acceptable:</p>

 ```html
 <meta charset="UTF-8">